Create a Future-Fit Culture

 What kept you going in those tough times?

 Note a few key words in your own words.
-It doesn’t matter if the words you use aren’t exactly how a thesaurus would define them.
-What matters is that they capture what you personally feel.
+It doesn’t matter if the words you use aren’t exactly how a dictionary would define them.
+What matters is that they capture some aspect of what you personally feel.

 Question 3: “Stands”